 Nobody seems to kick up a fuss when their told “No”.
 It’s rare that anyone even contests it or pleads.
 Possibly because they’re high as a fucking kite, but probably because unlike other clubs most people go to Berghain expecting to be turned away.

 It helps that the guy making the big decisions here is Sven Marquardt.
 Not only the most famous bouncer in the world, but a highly respected photographer.
 Sven is probably the only bouncer in the world who’s done a menswear collaboration with Hugo Boss.
 And this gives someone a little more authority on ‘cool’ than Fat Baz from Liquid in Rochdale.

-Unsurprisingly, Sven is an imposing figure.
+Sven is an imposing figure.
 He is in his mid 50s with a deep tan and thick silver hair.
-The parts of his face not covered by beard are scrawled with barbed wire tattoos and enough piercings to make airport security rather troublesome.
+The parts of his face not covered by beard are scrawled with barbed wire tattoos and enough piercings to make airport security a pain in the arse.
 Sven rarely wears anything other than black – although he once worked the doors in an all white suit “just to fuck with people” – and no matter what time of night or day, is usually sporting sunglasses.
-It’s going to take more than a nice Ralph Lauren to get you into this club
+It takes more than a well-ironed Ralph Lauren to get into this club.

 But the truth is, even according to the big man himself, there’s no set rules here.
 The bouncers each have their own preferences and styles, and it all depends on who’s been let in already, and how they feel at that very moment you step sheepishly into their gaze…your hastily bought strap-on quivering in the cold night air.